 The Company's Board of Directors is responsible for the other information.
 The other informationcomprises the information included in the Management Discussion and Analysis, Board's Reportincluding Annexures to Board's Report, Business Responsibility Report, Corporate Governance andShareholder's Information, but does not include Ind AS financial statements and our auditor's reportthereon.

-In connection with our audit of the Ind AS financial statements, our responsibility is to read the otherinformation and, in doing so, consider whether the other information is materially inconsistent withthe financial statements or our knowledge obtained in the audit or otherwise appears to bematerially misstated.
+In connection with our audit of the Ind AS financial statements, our responsibility is to read the otherinformation and, in doing so, consider whether the other information is materially inconsistent withthe Ind AS financial statements or our knowledge obtained in the audit or otherwise appears to bematerially misstated.

 If, based on the work we have performed, we conclude that there is a material misstatement of thisother information, we are required to report that fact.
 We have nothing to report in this regard.